 You buy I Bonds as a gift in two stages: buying and delivering.

 The bonds you buy as a gift go into a “gift box.”
 You can’t cash out the bonds stored in your gift box.
 This is analogous to you going to a store and bringing back the gift to your closet.
-The gift already has the recipient’s name on it.
+The gift already has the recipient’s name permanently etched on it.
 You can’t steal the gift for yourself.

 There’s a minimum wait of five business days between buying and delivering to make sure your bank debit clears.
 There’s no maximum stay in the gift box.
 You can pre-purchase gifts and wait to deliver them at a much later time.
 You can also choose to deliver gifts in bits and pieces as opposed to in one lump sum.

 The principal amount of delivered gifts counts toward the $10,000 annual purchase limit of the recipient in the year of delivery.
-You can still buy gifts for others even if you already bought the maximum for yourself.
+You can still buy gifts for others even if you already bought the maximum this year for yourself.

 You can buy a maximum of $10,000 for any recipient in one purchase but there’s no limit on how many recipients you buy for or how many times you can buy for the same recipient in any calendar year.
 If you’d like, you can buy $10,000 worth of I Bonds for each of your 20 family members or you can make five separate purchases of $10,000 each for the same family member, all in the same calendar year.